Financial Aid and Scholarships

 The Handyside Ethical and Social Responsibility Award is presented annually to a graduate or undergraduate, full or part-time student (or small group) who participate in a paper, case or project.
 The focus must be on ethical and social responsibility in a non-profit or for-profit organization.
 Application deadline is early April.

 Alberta Central Scholarship: This scholarship supports Alberta-based credit union employee enrollment in the Master's or Graduate Diploma in Co-operative and Credit Union Management.
 The scholarship will support up to two Alberta-based credit union employees per year by funding $6,500 per student in tuition costs.
-Please submit a copy of your Saint Mary's University application to the Communications Department (firstname.lastname@example.org) at Alberta Central to apply for this scholarship.
-The scholarship will be awarded to successful applicants in the order applications are received.
+Please submit a copy of your Saint Mary's University application and the following to the Communications Department (firstname.lastname@example.org) at Alberta Central to apply.
+The scholarship will be awarded to successful applicants based on the merit of materials received.
 Applications may be submitted to Central prior to acceptance in the program.

 Organization of American States Scholarships: The Organization of American States and Saint Mary's University have entered into a Memorandum of Agreement under which students awarded an OAS Scholarship may apply for entry into the Graduate Diploma in Co-operative Management Education or the Master in Management, Co-operatives and Credit Unions program.
 Qualified students accepted into the these programs and in receipt of an OAS Scholarship are also eligible for a bursary under the Dr. Sidney Pobihushchy Bursary Fund (above).

 NBTA Credit Union: For residents of the Province of New Brunswick (Canada).
 NBTA Credit Union presents a number of education awards and scholarships each year.
 For more details please visit the NBTA Credit Union website at http://www.nbtacu.nb.ca/education-centre/scholarship-applications/